Christopher-Tan/CyberFinalProject/PRESENTATION.md

 The two most common types of buffer overflow attacks are stack-based and heap-based.

-As mentioned earlier, a stack is LIFO data structure.
-A stack frame has a limited amount of memory so when a function call occurs more than the capacity a fatal error occurs called stack overflow.
-When this happens, it goes into the next stack frame and can alter its values and outputs.
+As mentioned earlier, a stack is LIFO data structure made up of stack frames.
+There are only a limited number of frames that can be placed onto the stack because the memory allocated to the program is limited, as such, when too many are placed on a stack this results in a different type of error: a stack overflow.
+When this happens, the program usually crashes, terminates, or behaves extremely weirdly.

 ## Proof of Concept